 The scenario

-Say we have a Python service that exposes a handful of read and write endpoints the business depends on.
-It’s been around for a while.
-Different teams have patched it over the years, and parts of the logic behave the way they do because of decisions nobody remembers.
-While it still works, over time, it’s getting harder to maintain.
-The business wants a tighter SLO, so the team decides to rebuild the service in Go.
+Say we have a Python service with a handful of read and write endpoints the business depends on.
+It’s been around for a while, and different teams have patched it over the years.
+Some of the logic does what it does for reasons nobody remembers anymore.
+It still works, but it’s getting harder to maintain.
+Also, the business wants a tighter SLO.
+So the team decides to rewrite it in Go.

-To keep the scope contained, I’m only talking about HTTP read and write endpoints on the main request path.
-I’m ignoring everything else: message queues, background workers, async job processing, analytics pipelines, and other side channels that also need to be migrated.
-For migrating between gRPC services, the workflow is pretty much identical.
-You mirror calls, let both services handle them, and compare responses.
-The transport details change, not the pattern.
+To keep the scope tight, I’m only talking about HTTP read and write endpoints on the main request path.
+The same applies to gRPC, minus the transport details.
+I’m ignoring everything else: message queues, background workers, async job processing, analytics pipelines, and other side channels that also need migrating.

 During shadow testing, the Python service stays on the main request path.
 All real user traffic still goes to the Python service.
 A proxy or load balancer sitting in front of it forwards requests as usual, gets an answer back, and returns that answer to the user.